 If the answers to all those questions are yes, great!
 You’ve got a hot lead, and you can start scheduling presentations.

 If the answer to one or more of the questions is no, your rep may want to take a hard look at that lead.
 They may not be a good fit, or they might end up being a loss.
-You don’t want your pipeline clogged up with bad leads who aren’t ready, don’t have the budget, or who aren’t authorized to buy, for example.
+You don’t want your sales pipeline clogged up with bad leads who aren’t ready, don’t have the budget, or who aren’t authorized to buy, for example.
+Those leads will end up wasting your salespeople’s time and preventing them from having the time to seek out better leads.

 Those leads, the cold ones, should be dumped out of your reps’ pipelines to make room for the qualified leads who are ready to buy.